How to Keep Your Skinny Pigs Warm

 3) Ceramic Heat Lamp

 These are sold for reptile owners and are a safe alternative to the old-style heat lamps (like the red brood lamp) that were known to cause house fires.
 The ceramic bulbs don't put out as much heat as the brooder lamp and need to be placed closer to the cage/skinny pigs but they do still provide good heat.
 As above, you want one corner hotter than the other.
-I use a 250w ceramic bulb and this holder.
+I use this ceramic heat lamp.

 4) Chew-Proof Heating Pad